-At some organisations, administrator jobs are combined with other roles.
+In some organisations, administrator jobs are combined with other roles.
 Depending on their needs, some hire for this role specifically.
-Because of our platform’s capabilities, having someone with an admin certification (more on that in a minute) can ensure the company is using the platform to its fullest potential.
+Because of our platform’s capabilities, having someone with an admin certification can ensure the company is using the platform to its fullest potential.

-Take, for example, your sales team.
-They might use Sales Cloud to keep track of opportunities and close deals.
+Take your sales team for example.
+They might use Sales Cloud to keep track of opportunities, sell smarter, and close deals faster.
 With the help of a Salesforce Admin, your salespeople can set up personalised dashboards, fields, alerts, and reports to shorten the sales cycle and track every lead in greater detail.
-This level of organisation can lead to greater satisfaction among salespeople and new customers.
+This level of organisation can increase efficiency and productivity among salespeople and make customers happy.

 “As our Trailblazers continue to grow and impact business, Salesforce Admin jobs will grow, too.
-Our research shows a 400% annual growth rate for admins and an average U.S. starting salary of $79,000.”
+Our research shows a 400% annual growth rate for admins.”

 You do not need a technical background or knowledge of Salesforce technology to begin.
-Anyone with a computer and an internet connection anywhere in the world can get trained via Trailhead, our free online learning platform designed to teach new students and seasoned professionals a wide variety of business skills.
+Anyone with a computer and an internet connection anywhere in the world can train on Trailhead, our free online learning platform designed to teach new students and seasoned professionals a wide variety of business skills.
 Best of all, learning to become a Salesforce Admin happens online and on your schedule.

 As our Trailblazers continue to grow and impact business, Salesforce Admin jobs will grow, too.
-Our research shows a 400% annual growth rate for admins and an average U.S. starting salary of $79,000.
+Our research shows a 400% annual growth rate for admins.
 It’s a career path for people who love to learn and for professionals who enjoy using the latest technology.

-Some people who earn their Salesforce Administrator Certificate do so to supplement their current role in a company – and potentially secure a higher salary.
+Some people earn their Salesforce Administrator Certificate to supplement their current role in a company – and potentially secure a higher salary.
 Others use it to enrich their resume and find a new position.
-Many companies across industries and of different sizes use Salesforce, including retailers, nonprofits, financial services, healthcare providers, software companies, and businesses that provide a service.
+Many companies use Salesforce, including retailers, nonprofits, financial services, healthcare providers, and software companies.

 Becoming a Salesforce Admin can be a valuable long-term career path, or a way to improve the career path you’re already on.
 The Salesforce Administrator role has five credentials, including: